2018 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - 9.99 OR QUICKER NHRA LICENSING PROCEDURES

-For drivers who would like to compete at an ET of 9.99 or quicker, an NHRA License is required.
+For drivers who would like to compete at an ET of 9.99 or quicker, an NHRA License/Membership is required.
 The procedure each applicant must follow is outlined on the NHRA Licensing Registration.
 These forms can be obtained through the NHRA website at www.nhra.com, or by calling the Northwest Division Offices at: 253 446-6594, or from a Firebird Track Official.
 Licensed drivers that you select to observe/approve your runs will need to be noted prior to making runs.
 Each test session must be specifically followed and signed off per the license regulations, which are outlined on the reverse-side of the form.
 No deviations to this policy will be permitted.
 Additionally, very limited licensing will be permitted at Firebird Major Events due to time constraints.
 Please see the Track Schedule or contact Firebird directly to see if licensing will be permitted at certain events (licensing available at test days and selected Gold Cup races)…all other events: licensing is very limited due to time limitations.

 - 11.49 OR QUICKER WITHOUT BAR, BELTS, ETC